martinsumner/leveled/docs/ANTI_ENTROPY.md

 - Comparison can use a consistent approach to compare state within and between clusters.

-- Comparison does not rely on duplication of database state to a separate store, with further anti-entropy required to manage state variance between the actual and anti-entropy stores.
+- Comparison does not rely on duplication of database state to a separate store, with further anti-entropy required to manage state variance between the actual stores and anti-entropy stores.

 - Comparison of state can be abstracted from Riak specific implementation so that mechanisms to compare between Riak clusters can be re-used to compare between a Riak cluster and another database store.
-Coordination with another data store (e.g. Solr) can be controlled by the Riak user not the Riak developer.
+Coordination with another data store (e.g. Solr) can be controlled by the Riak user not just the Riak developer.

 ## Merkle Trees